MichaelCade/90DaysOfDevOps/Days/day08.md

 Also note if you do have an older version of Go installed you will have to remove this before installing, Windows has this built into the installer and will remove and install as one.

-Once finished you should now open a command prompt/terminal and we want to check that we have Go installed.
+Once finished you should now open a command prompt/terminal and we want to check that we have to Go installed.
 If you do not get the output that we see below then Go is not installed and you will need to retrace your steps.

 `go version`